 Ed and Barbara continue their passionate interest in supporting local food products and encouraging growth in local wine production.
 Ed serves on the Board of the Atlantic Seaboard Wine Association which promotes the interests of domestic wineries.
 They see a working correlation between importing traditional wines from little known wine regions of France and engendering a vested culture of local food appreciation here in the US.
 By importing these wines they are preserving the culture of local wine making in France by enabling it to remain a viable economy, and, in a sense, they are importing that culture, the idea that making wine locally is culturally valuable and economically valid.

 Wine Traditions currently works with 60 independently owned wineries.
-The wines feature indigenous varietals and are traditionally made, all following sustainable agriculture, many are organic and several follow biodynamic principles as well.
+The wines feature indigenous varieties and are traditionally made, all following sustainable agriculture, many are organic and several follow biodynamic principles as well.